fortinmike/MFMigrationManager/README.md

 - Runs actions (if appropriate) as soon as -whenMigratingToVersion:run: is called.
 - Runs all migrations from the version of the last app launch to the current version.
-- Considers the current version to be the version defined in the info plist (CFBundleShortVersionString) unless specified through a [current version provider](#current-version-provider).
+- Considers the current version to be the version defined in the info plist (CFBundleShortVersionString) unless [specified manually](#manual-current-version).

 As an example, given the migrations above, if the last version of the app that the user launched was version `1.1` and the user is now launching version `1.4`, then `MFMigrationManager` would run migrations `1.2.5` and `1.4`.
 Migration `1.1` would not run at that moment because it would already have been run when the app was launched as version `1.1`.